Frequently Asked Questions

 Thank you, I’m honored that you’d like to hear and see more from Alaska from Scratch.
-I aim for an average of three posts per week, usually on weekdays.
-I often increase post frequency around holidays and then decrease post frequency in the lull following major holidays.
-You can subscribe to our weekly email to get all of our new content and special announcements sent directly to your inbox each week.
+I always post at least once per week, and often increase post frequency surrounding major holidays.
+You can subscribe to our email newsletter to get all of our new content and special announcements sent directly to your inbox.
 If you don’t feel like you’ve heard from me in a while, feel free to check in on Facebook, Twitter, or Instagram or send me an email.

 Can you tell me how many calories are in a serving?

 My apologies, but I cannot.
 I can, however, refer you to some wonderful blogs that do provide such details for their recipes.
 Email me for more info.